zrplumridge/ThesisTestingGrounds/README.md

 # Thesis Testing Grounds
 Testing code to eventually use for my senior honors thesis.
 Local graph databases, python packages, and managing large amounts of information on biomedical literature.

+Primary code: OntDiscover.ipynb
+Jupyter notebook, was run on UNITY.

 Data from pubmed and pubmedcentral via pubtator3

 Current packages being used: